 Why we picked the Apple Mac Mini:

-Apple’s Mac Mini might have been the most neglected of the company’s hardware — that is, until the 2018 version made its surprise appearance.
-This Mac Mini truly embodies the idea of a miniature computer and doesn’t scrimp on the hardware inside.
+Apple’s Mac Mini might be the most neglected of the company’s hardware.
+Still, the Mac Mini truly embodies the idea of a miniature computer, and doesn’t scrimp on the hardware inside.
 It’s a little pricier than previous iterations of the micro-system, but with an 8th-Generation six-core Intel CPU at its heart and up to 64GB of memory, it can crunch through general computing tasks with ease.

 The Mac Mini, however, isn’t without drawbacks.
 Though it’s ideal for a majority of your computing needs, the lack of discrete graphics support and non-upgradeable RAM makes this a less than ideal choice for gamers and PC users looking for flexibility in a desktop.
 Fortunately, Apple made some smart decisions in designing the Mac Mini — Thunderbolt 3 support means you can add an external GPU and the included SSD is one of the fastest drives we’ve tested on a system.
 And despite the price jump, the Mac Mini is one of the most affordable ways to join the MacOS ecosystem.